Response of a CMS HGCAL silicon-pad electromagnetic calorimeter prototype to 20-300 GeV positrons: Beam Tests Experimental Setup

-The H2 beamline and HGCAL prototype experimental setup is shown in Fig.~\ref{fig02:setup} The beamline section from the last spectrometer dipole to the face of the calorimeter includes sections of air, beam windows and beam counters like delay wire chambers (DWC) and Cerenkov detectors accounting for about 0.5~$X_0$ of material.
+The setup of the H2 beamline and HGCAL-prototype are shown in Fig.~\ref{fig02:setup}.
+From the last spectrometer dipole magnet to the face of the calorimeter, there are air gaps, beam windows and beam counters, including delay wire chambers (DWC) and Cherenkov (XCET) detectors, totalling approximately 0.5~$X_0$ of material.